sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 ### Annotate a check for filter dynamic runtime asset use

-Next, you'll need to make some additions to any checks you want to use the filter with.
+Next, you'll need to make some additions to any checks you want to use the `fatigue_check` filter with.
 Here's an example CPU check:

 {{< language-toggle >}}